lino-framework/lino/docs/tutorials/polls.rst

 - permission requirements : specify who and under which conditions this action is available (a complex subject, we'll talk about it in a later tutorial)
 - handler function : the function to execute when the action is invoked

-Many actions are managed automatically by Lino.
+Many actions are created automatically by Lino.
 For example:

 - each table has a "default action" which is to open a window which displays this table as a grid.